-Section 73A.100 - Single-Family Design Standards Applicability.
-The single-family design standards apply to:
+Section 73A.100 - Single-Family Design Standards Applicability; Exceptions.

-- (1) New single-family dwelling; or - (2) An addition or alteration to an existing single-family dwelling when it results in: - (a) A 35% or more expansion of the structure's existing footprint; - (b) A new second or higher story; or

-(c) A 35% or more alteration of an existing wall plane.
-For purposes of this section wall plane means all vertical surfaces on one side of a dwelling from the base of the main floor level up including walls, garage doors, entries, gable ends, dormers, etc., and excluding any roof areas.
+- (1) Applicability.
+The single-family design standards apply to: - (a) New single-family dwelling; or - (b) An addition or alteration to an existing single-family dwelling when it results in: - (i) A 35% or more expansion of the structure's existing footprint; - (ii) A new second or higher story; or - (iii) A 35% or more alteration of an existing wall plane.
+For purposes of this section wall plane means all vertical surfaces on one side of a dwelling from the base of the main floor level up including walls, garage doors, entries, gable ends, dormers, etc., and excluding any roof areas. - (2) Exceptions.
+The single-family design standards in subsection (1) do not apply to a side wall plane that abuts the side yard of an adjacent dwelling.

 Section 73A.110 - Clear and Objective (Type I) Single Family Design Standards.
 Single-Family uses using the Clear and Objective (Type I) standards must comply with the following: